Grinnell College Museum of Art company logo

 I don't depict black figures in pain.

 I'm not interested in seeing more of those images circulate throughout the world.
 I think they bring a lot of trauma and they circulate enough through social media.
-In works like For Tamir, it's a way for me to celebrate their life, and bring attention to the tragedy that was their death, without disrespecting their family and loved ones by pumping more of these images out and hurting other Black people by reiterating it.
+In works like Untitled (For Tamir), it's a way for me to celebrate their life, and bring attention to the tragedy that was their death, without disrespecting their family and loved ones by pumping more of these images out and hurting other Black people by reiterating it.

 I want to see more living happening.